 Keep your microphone at a proper distance

-One of the biggest mistakes we when people record sound for online courses is holding the microphone way too close to—or so far away it sounds like the audio is coming from a few rooms over.
+One of the biggest mistakes made when people record sound for online courses is holding the microphone way too close—or so far away it sounds like the audio is coming from a few rooms over.

 Holding the microphone too close to your mouth will result in uncomfortable and exaggerated “p” and “s” sounds and may even pick up on your breath.